-Listening to the coyotes communicating in howls and yips just yards away from our Sanctuary, brings to mind one of the most ancient Egyptian gods, Ap-aut (also known as Sed and Wep-wawet) a wolf-like god whose worship originated in Upper Egypt.
-His name means "the opener of the ways" which is sometimes interpreted as the … Continue reading Ap-uat the Wolf
+Listening to the coyotes communicating in howls and yips just yards away from our Sanctuary, brings to mind one of the most ancient Egyptian gods, Wepwawet (also known as Ap-aut and Sed) a wolf-like god whose worship originated in Upper Egypt.
+His name means "Opener of the Ways" and this has been interpreted as opening … Continue reading Wepwawet, the Opener of Ways

 The hymn refers to Egyptian religion and the Egyptians' relationship to the Nile.
 This also provides some clues as to the economy and Egyptian society as well as the Egyptians attitudes/worship of Nature.

 Living within our Sanctuary are birds of all kinds.
 The calls and cries of the birds are constant and welcome.
 We hear our silky chickens at daybreak; the Barn Owls and Great Horned Owls at sunset; the cries of the Falcon and the sounds of the Ravens in the morning and throughout the day.
 The … Continue reading The Falcon Speaks